avanikawa/docs_haptik/docs/agent-chat/adding-user-details.md

 #### Displaying specific information

-The agents may need access to see the custom user details on the RHS of the user who is is assigned/initiated/pinned to that agents screen.
+The agents may need access to see the custom user details on the RHS of the user who is assigned/initiated/pinned to that agents screen.

 ##### How can the information be displayed?